half-ogre/qed/README.md

 **Steps**

-1. Download the latest release .zip file.
+1. Clone the source code.
-1. Extract the archive.
+1. Run `msbuild.exe` in the repository's root directory.
-1. [Create a build configuration](#build-configuration) in the extracted directory.
+1. [Create a build configuration](#build-configuration) in the repository's root directory.
 1. [Configure the GitHub repository](#github-repository-configuration).
 1. Run `qed.exe`.
 1. Open a browser to `http://localhost:1754`.

 ## Build Configuration

-QED requires a JSON file named `build_config.json` in its working directory.
+QED requires a JSON file named `build.config` in its working directory.
 The format of this file is:

 ```
 [